danieloi/blb-printer/README.md

 # BLB Commentary PDF Downloader

-This script downloads David Guzik's commentary on Hebrews from Blue Letter Bible as PDFs.
+This script downloads David Guzik's commentary on Bible books from Blue Letter Bible as PDFs.

 ## Requirements